LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/walkthrough_postman-rest.rst

 Deleting a ``CodingEvent`` resource means to operate on a single entity.
 This should make sense as it would be too powerful to expose the ability to delete the entire collection.
 Just like the endpoint for getting a single entity, this endpoint requires a ``codingEventId`` path variable.

-When a resource is deleted the OpenAPI spec expects the API to respond with a ``204`` status code.
+When a resource is deleted, a RESTful API should respond with a ``204`` status code.
 Similar to the ``201`` status, this code indicates a success with no response body or special headers.

 The deletion endpoint can be described in shorthand as: